DrGBL/locuszoom_adjusted/README.md

 *** Instructions ***

-Use the following code to build the new locuszoom reference.
+Use the following code to build the new locuszoom reference, as was done for the plots in https://www.medrxiv.org/content/10.1101/2023.06.26.23291885v1

+.
 In this case I use hg38.
 Once that's done you can use the locuszoom function in the bin folder.

 ```
 cd /path/to/your/directory/